-This episode of NCIS introduces us to the cast of the newest NCIS spin-off, starring Scott Bakula and Lucas Black.
+This episode of NCIS introduces us to the cast of the newest NCIS spinoff, starring Scott Bakula and Lucas Black.
 In the episode, Scott Bakula plays Dwayne “King” Pride, whom we soon find out is a former colleague, and a friend, of Gibbs.
 We’re introduced to Pride when he picks up a woman named Linda at a bar.
 We soon learn she is actually his wife, although they seem to be having marital issues.
 Pride and Linda are enjoying an intimate moment when Pride receives a call from his co-worker, Agent Chris LaSalle, about a crime scene.

 When Pride arrives at the crime scene, the body is covered and LaSalle gives him some information on the victim.
 He was a retired navy commander who was a guest on the U.S.S.
 Ulysses.
 When Pride asks for an ID, LaSalle’s reluctance makes it clear this is personal.
 The victim is Congressman Dan McLane, who had previously been an NIS agent who taught Pride “everything he knows.”
 He finds a picture of his old team in McLane’s wallet, with our own Agent Gibbs appearing in the photo as well.

-Back in Washington, Ellie is attempting to fix her car, even though she doesn’t seem to be quite sure how to do so.
+Back in Washington, Ellie is attempted to fix her car, even thought she doesn’t seem to be quite sure how to do so.
 McGee and Tony are not much help themselves and Gibbs comes along to give her some suggestions when his phone rings.
 Director Vance tells him he has a visitor and Gibbs goes up to greet Pride.
 Gibbs, Vance, and Pride all talk in the director’s office about working the case.

 When Pride receives a call in MTAC, it is discovered that an Agent Doyle from the FBI took McLane’s body before medical examiner Loretta Wade got a chance to do an autopsy on the victim.